andreaseger/receptacle/README.md

 A module called `TestSupport` can be found [here](https://github.com/andreaseger/receptacle/blob/master/lib/receptacle/test_support.rb).
-Right now it provides 2 helper methods `with_strategy` to easily toggle temporarily to another strategy and `ensure_method_delegators` to solve issues caused by Rspec when attempting to stub a repository method.
-Both methods and how to use them is described in more detail in the inline documentation.
+Right now it provides a helper method `with_strategy` to easily toggle temporarily to another strategy.
+How to use it is described in more detail in the inline documentation.

 ## Goals of this implementation

 - small core codebase
-- minimal processing overhead - fast method dispatching
 - flexible - all kind of methods should possible to be mediated
 - basic but powerful callbacks/hooks/observer possibilities